 |Encryption or Signing certificates||Copy from your connection record in the publisher dashboard|

-They are more likely to ask for the fingerprint (above), but if they ask for this hit the next to your entityID on the connections tab and view your metadata there.
-Find and copy the x509 certificate from that metadata and then top / tail it with begin and end tags as below:
+They are more likely to ask for the fingerprint (above), but if they want this in a separate email from your metadata, hit the dots menu next to your entityID on the connections tab to view your metadata and copy the x509 certificate from there.
+Top / tail it with begin and end tags as below: